 Take a Ride on our Hoosegow

 "What the heck is a HOOSEGOW?"
 This is a question many newcomers and tourists ask during Valdez Gold Rush Days.
 Hoosegow (lovingly pronounced by locals as “who’s cow”) is simply a fancy term for a prison.
 The idea for the Valdez Gold Rush Days Hoosegow originated in 1972, when former Fairbanks residents Mac & Sheila MacDonald proposed to the Gold Rush Days committee a traveling jail, similar to the one that bounced around Fairbanks, Alaska during their annual Golden Days celebration.
-The notion was met with gusto; Owen Johnson donated a single axle snow machine trailer for the cause.
+The notion was met with gusto; Owen Johnson donated a single axle snowmachine trailer for the cause.
 Owen and Mac both supplied the lumber, which Mac and Rollie Goebel built into a traveling jail down at Johnson’s Sand & Gravel shop on the Valdez Harbor.
 The original Hoosegow was used for 2 years.
-Calamity struck when the axle broke during a 1975 Gold Rush Days event- mostly likely due to the over zealous Gold Rush Days CanCan Girls and Keystone Cops.
-The break probably was attributed to the practice by “The Girls and Cops” of arresting” townsfolk, supplying them with beer from a keg located inside which resulted in other manners of raucous & celebratory behavior.
+Calamity struck when the axle broke during a 1975 Gold Rush Days event- most likely due to the overzealous Gold Rush Days CanCan Girls and Keystone Cops.
+The break could be attributed to the practice by “The Girls and Cops” of arresting” townsfolk, supplying them with beer from a keg located inside which resulted in other manners of raucous & celebratory behavior.
 Mac and Rollie were able to patch it together to make it through that year, but the next year the Hoosegow was upgraded to a double-axle car trailer at the base, rebuilt and painted again at Johnson Sand and Gravel.

-Many local businesses of the past and present have had significant stake in the Hoosegow.
+Many local businesses of the past and present have had a significant stake in the Hoosegow.
 It has been stored, for free, at Johnson Sand and Gravel, Harris Sand and Gravel, and both Gary Schliesing’s and Bill Crump’s warehouses, during its 46-year history.
 According to Larry Henson, a former employee at JS&G in the late 1970’s, work was put on hold in the days leading up to Gold Rush Days, so they could get the Hoosegow in top shape for 5 glorious days of Hoosegow fun!

 According to former Gold Rush Days member, Scott Smith, there were a few years in the 90’s when the original Hoosegow, as we know it, was unable to be towed around town, due to insurance and permitting issues.
 However, a little technical hitch like this could not deter the fun of Gold Rush Days.
 A bus was purchased from Brown Bus lines and brought to town to use as the Hoosegow for 2 years.
 Scott & Jenni Smith, along with Lori (Plaster) & Jerry Saylors, with the help of their children, painted the bus by hand to spruce it up for the occasion.
 (Gold Rush Days requests that if you have any pictures of the painted bus Hoosegow, please send a copy to us at firstname.lastname@example.org!)